M.Ed. in Kinesiology—Kinesiology for Individuals with Disabilities

 Master's degree applicants must have a baccalaureate degree in physical education, kinesiology, exercise science or related discipline from an accredited college or university.
 Preference is given to students who are licensed to teach physical education.
 Students also must meet the admission standards outlined in the Curry School of Education Admission Policies, which include a high standard of achievement during their undergraduate work (minimum of 3.0 GPA), a writing sample of between 5-10 pages from an academic course, and 2 outstanding recommendations.
 Note that recommendations should be solicited through the online application.
 GRE scores are not required for this degree track.

 February 1 for the first review of applications.
 Applications will be accepted until June 1 on a space-available basis.
 Applicants must select “summer” as their term of entry.

 Master's students complete a program of study that consists of 36 credit hours with part of these credits including practicum hours teaching students with disabilities.
-Students are required to pass a comprehensive examination which is the Adapted Physical Education National Standards (APENS) Examination.
-Students who pass this exam are nationally certified as an adapted physical educator.
+Students are required to pass a comprehensive examination which is the Adapted Physical Education National Standards (APENS) Examination for physical educators who are seeing to become nationally certified as an adapted physical educator.
 Others have an alternative comprehensive examination.

 The Master's Program in Kinesiology for Individuals with Disabilities at the University of Virginia is best known for its emphasis on daily practical experiences.
 We feel that daily practical experiences, supplemented by formal coursework with internationally known faculty in physical education special education, and counseling, is the best way to prepare our students to become master teachers.
 Also, we feel that it is important for University students to be a part of the greater Charlottesville community and support the community with efforts to provide services to children and adults with disabilities.
 As such, the Master's Program provides several different practicum experiences that are tied directly with Charlottesville and Albemarle County programs.
 For example, through a cooperative program jointly sponsored by the University of Virginia and Albemarle County Public Schools, our students serve as part-time adapted physical education specialists and work with physical and occupational therapists in local Albemarle County Public Schools.
 This unique arrangement allows our students to get daily, hands-on experience working as a member of a multidisciplinary team with children with disabilities, their parents, staff, and administration from local public schools.
 In turn, Albemarle County Schools get needed adapted physical education services at a fraction of the cost of full-time teachers.
 Over the past five years, students in the Adapted Physical Education Program at the University of Virginia have provided services to over 150 children with disabilities 2 to 13 years of age in 14 different Albemarle County Schools.